arangodb/docs/oasis/cloud-migration-tool.md

 2. Wait until all shards are in sync.
 You can use the `status` or the `start` command with the same parameters to track that.
-3. Optional: when all shards are in-sync, you can switch your applications to use the Oasis deployment, but note that it stays into read-only mode until the migration process is fully completed.
+3. Optional: when all shards are in-sync, you can switch your applications to use the Oasis deployment, but note that it stays in read-only mode until the migration process is fully completed.
 4. Stop the migration using the `stop` subcommand.
 The following steps are executed:
    - The source data cluster is switched into read-only mode.